 A good example of a Shepherdess we are partnering with is Romy, from Revolution Wool. https://www.revolutionwoolco.com/

 We use her wool batting in our Dog & Cat wool balls.
 The fibre is shorter and coarser which makes it attractive to dogs and cats.
 Her wool is more suited to be used in duvets and mattress toppers which we highly recommend.

 How are the Sheep Treated?

-Regardless of the ranches our wool comes from we have a few standards we always hold to them:
+Regardless of the ranches our wool comes from we have standards we always hold them to:

 - Absolutely no mulesing.
 Mulesing is a cruel practice in which the parts of the skin of the sheep are cut away during the process of raising them.

 - Ensuring the sheep are given adequate free-range time outside of the barn.
-This helps to improve the quality of both the sheep’s life and the quality of their wool.
+This improves the quality of both the sheep’s life and the wool.

 How is the wool processed?

-Our wool supplier practices low impact, environment friendly processing of the wool fleece into roving.
-Collected rain water from a natural reservoir is used for washing and wastewater is treated naturally in holding ponds.
-In Canada, we use a pH balanced fabric wash (Forever New) to help during the felting process and remove any residual lanolin from the wool.
+In Canada, we use a pH balanced unscented fabric wash (Forever New) during the felting process to remove residual lanolin from the wool.